Waynerbee/todoList2/README.md

-# todoList2
+# Local Todo List 2
-Local Todo List 2
+Using jQuery